Health-RI/img2catalog/README.md

                          the console requesting the password.
 Environment
                          variable: XNAT_PASS
   -c, --config PATH      Configuration file to use.
 If not set, will use
-                         ~/.xnatdcat/config.toml if it exists.
+                         ~/.img2catalog/config.toml if it exists.
   -v, --verbose          Enables debugging mode.
   -l, --logfile FILE     Path of logfile to use.
-Default is xnatdcat.log in
+Default is img2catalog.log in
                          current directory
   [mutually_exclusive]:
     --optin TEXT         Opt-in keyword.
 If set, only projects with this